 This system supplements the ABS and helps reduce vehicle stopping distances.

-The system allows an emergency braking situation to be detected when the brake pedal is pressed.
+The system is for detecting an emergency braking situation.
 In this case, the braking assistance immediately develops maximum power and may trigger ABS regulation.

 ABS braking is maintained as long as the brake pedal is applied.